-Directive (EU) 2013/37 amending Directive (EC) 2003/98 on the re-use of public sector information (PSI Directive) was transposed into national law at federal level through the Federal Reuse of Public Sector Information Act (Informationsweiterverwendungsgesetz, IWG) in 2015.
-To achieve complete transposition of the PSI Directive, pertinent legislation was passed in all nine Austrian Länder complementary to the federal law (9+1).
+Directive (EU) 2019/1024 on open data and the re-use of public sector information (PSI Directive) was transposed at federal level through the Federal Reuse of Public Sector Information Act 2022 (Informationsweiterverwendungsgesetz, IWG).
+It entered into force on 28 July 2022.
+To transpose the PSI Directive completely, pertinent legislation was passed also in all nine Austrian provinces, complementing the federal law (9+1).